Vegan A La Mode: Hannah Kaminsky has done it again!

 Makes About 1 Quart

 PS: No Ice Cream Maker?
 No problem!
+I have a thing against ice cream makers, so I greatly welcome Vegan A La Mode’s Vesatility.
 Here’s what Hannah recommends:

 The Granita Method: A traditional Italian method of making fruit-based ices much like instant snow cones, this method creates dessert with larger, crunchy ice crystals.
 That same idea can be used with an ice cream base, and naturally yield smoother, creamier results.
 Simply prepare your ice cream recipe of choice as directed, and chill thoroughly.
 Pour out the cold mixture into a baking dish.
 The exact size is not important, as long as it can fit comfortably in your freezer on a flat surface.
 Don’t chance it and try to balance the pan on top of a number of unequally sized items; trust me, it’s a pain to clean melted and re-frozen liquids from inside a freezer!
 Simply bear in mind that the larger the pan, the greater surface space the base will have, and the faster it will freeze.